CaptainRich/ECommerce/README.md

 5) When I test API POST, PUT, and DELETE routes in Insomnia Core, then I am able to successfully create, update, and delete data in my database.

+6) Insomnia Core data is saved in the repo as a JSON file.

 ## Technologies Used
 * The NPM package express.
 * The NPM package mysql2.